Follow the Boys (1944 film): Production

 The film was announced in June 1943.
 It was produced by Charles K. Feldman and was inspired by the success of Stage Door Canteen at Warner Bros.
 The original title was Three Cheers for the Boys.
 George Raft signed in July 1943.
 It was his first movie after leaving Warner Bros.

 The cast featured several Universal contract stars, including Donald O'Connor and Peggy Ryan, as well as some actors who had just recently made films for Universal, such as Raft and Marlene Dietrich.

-The film was shot at the Naval Training Center San Diego.
+The film was shot at Naval Training Center San Diego.

 The movie features a speech at the end about "soldiers in greasepaint", a tribute to those who entertained the troops during World War II.
 It features an "honor roll" which lists those entertainers who died in the war, including Carole Lombard, Leslie Howard, Roy Rognan, Tamara, Charles King and Bob Ripa.

 Reception

-The New York Times called a "sentimental tribute... cheap screen entertainment – and hardly a tribute to the players it presents."
+The New York Times called it a "sentimental tribute... cheap screen entertainment – and hardly a tribute to the players it presents."
+In Time in 1944, critic James Agee wrote, "Follow the Boys is a glorification of the service which cinemice and men are rendering the Armed Forces ...
+W. C. Fields, looking worn-and-torn but as noble as Stone Mountain, macerates a boozy song around his cigar butt and puts on his achingly funny pool exhibition with warped cues ...
+There are at least a dozen other acts, some of them all right.
+But they seem like three dozen, and the air gets so thick with self-congratulation that it is hard to see the patriotism."